 - Building a community of support and ongoing accountability structures

-To be clear, I don’t necessarily recommend that you take my exact process and implement it for 2021.
-Everything I did in 2020 built on years of mindset shifts and deep reflection on what I really wanted out of life.
+To be clear, I don’t necessarily recommend that you take my exact process and implement it for 2022.
+Everything I did in 2021 was built on years of mindset shifts and deep reflection on what I really wanted out of life.